sf-playground/inc/README.md

 ## Books and merchandise

-*If you are an expert in a domain that other people might find useful to learn about, you could write and sell a book or series of books.
-You can find a publisher (like O'Reilly) or self-publish.
-In addition to selling books, some projects sell merchandise (ex. shirts, hoodies) to support their work.*
+Self-publishing is easier than ever, and those interested in your work may like to purchase books about it.
+There is even mass-market appearl for books about type, if they make good gifts.

+In addition to selling books, you can sell merchandise (T-shirts, hoodies, mugs.)

 #### Pros